FRC-1721/marketing-material/docs/uniforms/roles.rst

    :alt: Lead of Outreach's livery

    The Lead of Outreach maintains connections with outreach partners such as local FLL teams, local events (like market days) and other 'outreach events'.
-They are the glue that ties the financial, online and resource (Buisness, Media and Quartermaster) together.
+They are the glue that ties the financial, online and resource (Business, Media and Quartermaster) together.

 .. figure:: patches/renders/quartermaster.png